wuxc/pywin32doc/md/win32process.md

   - [SetThreadIdealProcessor](win32process.md#win32processsetthreadidealprocessor)

-    Used to specify a preferred processor for a thread.
-The system schedules threads on their preferred processors whenever possible.&nbsp;
+    Used to specify a preferred processor for a thread\.
+The system schedules threads on their preferred processors whenever possible\.&nbsp;

   - [GetProcessAffinityMask](win32process.md#win32processgetprocessaffinitymask)